ardi1981/ArcBruTile/README.md

 **News**

-01-05-2017: Article about ArcBrUtile in issue 44 of WAURISA's The Summit, see http://www.waurisa.org/thesummit/TheSummit_Issue44.pdf, page 16
+01-05-2017: Article about ArcBruTile in issue 44 of WAURISA's The Summit, see http://www.waurisa.org/thesummit/TheSummit_Issue44.pdf, page 16

 18-04-2017: Removed MapQuest because change in their offering https://devblog.mapquest.com/2016/06/15/modernization-of-mapquest-results-in-changes-to-open-tile-access/.
 Effective in next release 0.9